-As a Prescott City Councilmember I will vote for water, facilitate transparency, and encourage civic engagement.
-I will strive for Prescott to become a thriving 21st Century city, with a balance between growth and sustainability.
-I look forward to serving you. — Jay Ruby
+As a Prescott City Council member I will vote for water, facilitate transparency, and encourage civic engagement.
+I will strive for Prescott to become a thriving 21st Century city - with a balance between growth and sustainability.
+Click on the video below to learn more about how I am already working to stop repeat elections and save money through a citizen’s initiative to update the charter with clear language for determining the results of multi seat elections.

 A son of the American Revolution working to protect water and help Prescott thrive.